 Set pan in shallow ice-water bath.

-Using a whisk, rapidly stir for 30 to 60 seconds until the honey is incorporated and mixture is the consistency of thick frosting.
+Using a whisk, rapidly stir for 30 to 60 seconds until the honey is incorporated and mixture starts to turn thick (like the consistency of frosting).

 Let mixture sit for 2 hours before use.

 I love to use scrubs on my body, and adding essential oils is a great way to get some aromatherapy benefits too!
 My feet get really dry in the winter, but when I use this Peppermint Foot Scrub, it leaves them feeling soft and moisturized.
 Best of all, it feels so good on tired and swollen feet!

 1 ½ Cups Unscented Epsom Salt

 15- 20 Drops Majestic Pure Peppermint Essential Oil

 Food Coloring (optional)